Mitrichius/alfred-jira-workflow/README.md

-# Alfred JIRA Workflow
+# Alfred JIRA Workflow Fork

-this workflow allows you to open JIRA ticket by inputing ticket number directly.
+this workflow allows you to open JIRA ticket by inputing ticket number directly

 Alfred > jira 1234